-This shared space ethic is also manifested along South End's streets with its well-placed landscaping, decorative lighting, plentiful seating, and eclectic artwork.
+This shared space ethic is also South alona End's streets with its well-placed landscaping, decorative lighting, plentiful bring people together - to shop, to eat, and to celebrate.

+Density and mixed-use bring more people and wonderful new amenities including restaurants, shops, hotels, theaters, parks, and activity.
+The lunch time crowd, bolstered by large seating, and eclectic artwork.
 South Boulevard is a grand boulevard built in the tradition of great streets across the world and it is so well-detailed that it is considered one of the great civic art contributions to Charlotte.
-Once, South Boulevard and South Tryon Street were considered dividing lines separating people but these corridors have long since been transformed into seams that bring people together - to shop, to eat, and to celebrate.
+Once, South Boulevard and South Tryon Street were considered dividing lines separating people but these corridors have long since been transformed into seams that corporate offices and smaller-scale entrepreneurial business, give way to evening night life and weekend activity.

-Density and mixed-use bring more people and new amenities including restaurants, shops, hotels, theaters, parks, and activity.

-The lunch time crowd, bolstered by large corporate offices and smaller-scale entrepreneurial business, give way to evening night life and weekend activity.
 From start-up to corporate, young and growing to older and established, South End is at the intersection of Charlotte's creatives and creators.

-It is a place that welcomes apartment and condo dwellers along the rail corridor, and people from the many surrounding neighborhoods.
-Home prices vary from those that house teachers and firefighters, young professionals and families with children, to penthouse lofts that soar above the transit stations.
-South End is a place where many cultures and lifestyles are expressed and find success.
+It's a place that welcomes apartment and condo dwellers along the rail corridor, and people from the many surrounding neighborhoods.
+Housing prices vary from those that house teachers and firefighters, young professionals and families with children, to those that can afford the penthouse lofts that soar above the transit stations.
+South End is a place where many cultures and lifestyles come to express themselves and to find success.

-And, it is a place that never forgot about its heritage of experimentation, it is willingness to try new things, and it is place as a living laboratory for Charlotte's investments in creating great places.
+And, it's a place that never forgot about its heritage of experimentation, it's willingness to try new things, and it's place as a living laboratory for Charlotte's investments in creating great places.

-With the Lynx

-Blue Line as the spine

-of South End, mobility and

-density intersect to create economic

-opportunities and public amenities.
+With the Lynx Blue Line as the spine of South End, mobility and density intersect to create economic opportunities and public amenities.